vslokenb/e1039-analysis/RecoData2024/README.md

 # e1039-analysis/RecoData2024

-A sample program to analyze the officially-reconstructed commissioning data.
+A sample program to analyze reconstructed commissioning data.
 It can also carry out the reconstruction with customizable configurations.
-It analyzes the good runs and spills listed in `work/list_run_spill.txt`, which were defined in [DocDB 10854-v2](https://seaquest-docdb.fnal.gov/cgi-bin/sso/ShowDocument?docid=10854&version=2).
+It analyzes the good runs and spills listed in `work_*/list_run_spill.txt`, which you can replace with predefined or custom lists to analyze what you need.

 ## Shell Environment and Source Code